-The information in this Statement is current as at 31 December 2019 and has been approved by the Board of the Company.
+The information in this Statement is current as at 31 December 2020 and has been approved by the Board of the Company.

-The Company updated its policies and charters following the merger of AIC Mines Limited (formerly Intrepid Mines Limited) and AIC Resources Limited (the Merger).
-Unless otherwise disclosed, the Company has adopted the ASX Corporate governance Council's The Corporate Governance Principles and Recommendations (3rd Edition) as published by ASX Corporate Governance Council (Recommendations) for the full year to 31 December 2019.
+Unless otherwise disclosed, the Company has adopted the ASX Corporate governance Council's The Corporate Governance Principles and Recommendations (4th Edition) as published by ASX Corporate Governance Council (Recommendations) for the full year to 31 December 2020.

-The Company's policies and charters were further updated effective 1 January 2020 to take into account the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations (4th Edition).
+The Company's policies and charters were updated effective 1 January 2020 to take into account the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations (4th Edition).